 The moderate climate and beautiful scenery provide a great deal of incentive, if any is needed, to get outside and enjoy all that North Nanaimo has to offer.
 Some of Nanaimo’s largest sandy beaches are found in this area with access gained from several places throughout the North Nanaimo coastline and often with a thick belt of forest separating them from the subdivisions above providing opportunities to stroll, explore and enjoy the water.
 There are rural trails for those looking for a more rigorous walk, an abundance of play areas for children in the many neighbourhood parks, City of Nanaimo Sports Fields for the sporting enthusiasts, and the Oliver Woods Community Centre on the Uplands border providing access to a fitness studio, gym, and recreational programs.

 North Nanaimo offers a wide variety of dining venues to suit all tastes and budgets for take-out and dine-in and for those who don’t have time to leave their vehicles - from Chinese, Japanese, Thai and Vietnamese restaurants, to European, traditional North American, brewpubs, all manner of fast food establishments and bakery options, you won’t go hungry for lack of choice!
-Some local favourites in the area include Nori Sushi, Dover Chinese, the Longwood Brew Pub, the Hilltop Bistro, and Bodhi’s Artisan Bakery.
+Some local favourites in the area include Nori Sushi, Dover Chinese, the Longwood Brew Pub, and Bodhi’s Artisan Bakery.

 The most notable parkland and trails in the area include the Lost Lake Trail and the Walley Creek Trail, both of which offer some rural respite from busy daily life.
 There are numerous neighbourhood parks nestled in North Nanaimo’s subdivisions, such as the Saxer Park with 1 kilometer of walking trails, the Groveland Gyro Park, and two Fillinger Waterfront Parks, many of these community parks provide easy access to children’s play areas, picnic tables, and small loop trails, while some provide access to the water.
 Four of the City of Nanaimo Sports Fields are also located in this area: May Richards Bennett Pioneer Park, McGirr Sports Complex, Groveland Park, and Harry Wipper Park - all of which are suitable for a wide range of sports.